 - The Baroque Works conspiracy deployed its agents in man-woman teams, with the men codenamed "Mister $NUMBER" and the women called "Miss $DAY_REFERENCE".
 The shapeshifting crossdresser of the organization worked without a partner and used both naming schemes: "Mister 2 Bon Clay".

 - There's also Sanji's Mr Prince.
+It turns out that he's an actual prince.

 - Heero Yuy of Mobile Suit Gundam Wing is also a code name; his real name is never revealed.
 He briefly borrows Duo Maxwell's name at one point, when his original code name would have attracted attention.